 Content is the foundation of your website and a key tool in helping reach your company’s marketing objectives.
 If you’re struggling to create content for your website in the engineering industry, you’re not alone.
 Marketing teams are only so big and technical content can sometimes be difficult to produce.
-Engineers or product managers on the other hand, have the most knowledge about the product but they might not have the time to sit down and write a blog post.
+Engineers or product managers have the most knowledge about the product but, they might not have the time to sit down and write a blog post.
 And so I give you, “The Rule of 52.”

 Step 1: Create a document